Synthetic Put

 When Is the Synthetic Put Useful?

-A Synthetic Put can be useful for traders/investors who want to protect their downside risk in a stock they already own or to make a bet on the market falling (when used as a standalone trade).
+A Synthetic Put can be useful for traders/investors who want to make a bet on the market falling (when used as a standalone trade).

 Risks and Limitations of the Synthetic Put